 Black-eyed peas are a type of legume that’s often used in soul food dishes.
 They’re a good source of protein, fiber, vitamins B and C, and minerals like iron and potassium (3).

 Oxtail is a part of the beef tail that’s often used in soups and stews.
 It’s a good source of protein, iron, and zinc.
-While oxtail is high in fat, it’s mostly unsaturated fat, which is the healthier type of fat.
+Oxtail is high in saturated fat, so it should be enjoyed in moderation but does not need to be avoided.